dcaffer07/Arduino.cc-review-E2/README.md

 [Image credit goes to Wieselly](https://hackster.imgix.net/uploads/attachments/1144713/led_light_ll76wHKBOA.gif?auto=compress&gifq=35&w=680&h=510&fit=max)

 #### Reflection
 > This assigjment was interesting because we were able to incorperate new coding and wiring methods.
-Thcan ofcourse be challenging however it was proballby my favorite assignment so far.
+That of course can be challenging however it was proballby my favorite assignment so far. some takeways...
+> - Potentiometer- potential energy, if A0 (analog read) interperites greater umph via turn of potentiometer and vice versa.
+> - When printing things make sure to be soecific about what is being printed in terms of lik "" for simplicity and effectiveness.
+> - When writing... do not overthink, i initially overthought this howver after having been walked through it its not complicated so don't make it complicated.

+> Really cool assigment and look forward to ore like it

 ## Photoresistor